Fiat's UK-style revival plan faces Italian hurdles

 Maserati’s vital statistics are also encouraging: trading profit tripled last year as deliveries more than doubled to 15,400 cars - though still far short of a 50,000 target for 2015.

-Neither brand needs the restoration job that brought Mini and Jaguar back from nationalisation and near-death after UK auto production bottomed out below 900,000 vehicles in 1982.
+Neither brand needs the restoration job that brought Mini and Jaguar back from nationalization and near-death after UK auto production bottomed out below 900,000 vehicles in 1982.

-But Fiat will still have to invest many more billions to revive Alfa, turn Maserati into a higher-volume marque and boost the global renown of both brands.
+But Fiat will still have to invest many more billions to revive Alfa, turn Maserati into a higher-volume marquee and boost the global renown of both brands.

 “I just wonder if it has the money to really drive a strong interior build-out of Maserati and Alfa,” said Arndt Ellinghorst, a London-based analyst at ISI Group.

 The group has almost 20 billion euros of cash, but 30 billion in debt.
-While the tie-up deepened Fiat’s pockets, Chrysler needs a costly makeover of its own to keep up with General Motors and Ford, Ellinghorst said.
+While the tie-up deepened Fiat’s pockets, Chrysler needs a costly makeover of its own to keep up with General Motors (GM.N) and Ford (F.N), Ellinghorst said.

 Underlining the strain, Moody’s last week cut Fiat’s debt rating to four notches below investment grade.